-SPECIAL ACT 77-98 AS AMENDED BY SPECIAL ACT 78-24, SPECIAL ACT 84-46, SPECIAL ACT 99-12, PUBLIC ACT 02-85 SPECIAL ACT 03-11, SPECIAL ACT 03-12 SPECIAL ACT 13-20,SPECIAL ACT 17-5, AND SPECIAL ACT 18-4
+SPECIAL ACT 77-98 AS AMENDED BY SPECIAL ACT 78-24.
+SPECIAL ACT 84-46, SPECIAL ACT 99-12, PUBLIC ACT 02-85 SPECIAL ACT 03-11.
+SPECIAL ACT 03-12 SPECIAL ACT 13-20.
+SPECIAL ACT 17-5.
+SPECIAL ACT 18-4.
+SPECIAL ACT 24-7.
+AND JUNE SPECIAL SESSION.
+PUBLIC ACT 24-1

 SECTION 1.
-It is found and declared as a matter of legislative determination that the creation of the South Central Connecticut Regional Water Authority for the primary purpose of providing and assuring the provision of an adequate supply of pure water and the safe disposal of wastewater at reasonable cost within the South Central Connecticut Regional Water District and such other areas as may be served pursuant to cooperative agreements and acquisitions authorized by section 11 of special act 77-98, as amended by section 5 of special act 78-24, section 3 of special act 84-46, section 7 of public act 02-85 and section 3 of special act 17-5, and, to the degree consistent with the foregoing, of advancing water conservation and the conservation and compatible recreational use of land held by the authority, conducting or investing in noncore businesses, provided, at the time of any investment in such businesses, the authority's investment, less returns of or on such investments in such businesses made on and after June 30, 2013, shall not exceed the greater of five per cent of the authority's net utility plant devoted to its water and wastewater utility businesses or such higher amount approved by a majority of the total weighted votes of the membership of the representative policy board and the carrying out of its powers, purposes, and duties under sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46, sections 5 to 7, inclusive, of special act 99-12, sections 2 to 21, inclusive, of public act 02-85, special act 13-20 and special act 17-5, and for the benefit of the people residing in the South Central Connecticut Regional Water District and the State of Connecticut, and for the improvement of their health, safety and welfare, that said purposes are public purposes, and that the authority will be performing an essential governmental function in the exercise of its powers under sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46, sections 5 to 7, inclusive, of special act 99-12, section 2 of public act 02-85, special act 13-20 and special act 17-5.
+It is found and declared as a matter of legislative determination that the creation of the South Central Connecticut Regional Water Authority for the primary purpose of providing and assuring the provision of an adequate supply of pure water and the safe disposal of wastewater at reasonable cost within the South Central Connecticut Regional Water District and such other areas as may be served pursuant to cooperative agreements and acquisitions authorized by section 11 of special act 77-98, as amended by section 5 of special act 78-24, section 3 of special act 84-46, section 7 of public act 02-85 and section 3 of special act 17-5, as amended by June Special Session, public act 24-1, and, to the degree consistent with the foregoing, of advancing water conservation and the conservation and compatible recreational use of land held by the authority, conducting or investing in noncore businesses, provided, at the time of any investment in such businesses, the authority's investment, less returns of or on such investments in such businesses made on and after June 30, 2013, shall not exceed the greater of five per cent of the authority's net utility plant devoted to its water and wastewater utility businesses or such higher amount approved by a majority of the total weighted votes of the membership of the representative policy board, excluding vacancies, except that the acquisition of the Aquarion Water Company or one or more of its subsidiaries shall have no such limitations, and the carrying out of its powers, purposes, and duties under sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46, sections 5 to 7, inclusive, of special act 99-12, sections 2 to 21, inclusive, of public act 02-85, special act 13-20, special act 17-5, special act 24-7 and June Special Session, public act 24-1, and for the benefit of the people residing in the South

+Central Connecticut Regional Water District and the State of Connecticut, and for the improvement of their health, safety and welfare, that said purposes are public purposes, and that the authority will be performing an essential governmental function in the exercise of its powers under sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46, sections 5 to 7, inclusive, of special act 99-12, section 2 of public act 02-85, special act 13-20, special act 17-5, special act 24-7 and June Special Session, public act 24-1.
 The authority shall have the power to conduct or invest in noncore businesses authorized pursuant to this section, either directly or through an affiliated business entity.